1758 - Austrian invasion of Silesia

 On August 15, Zieten let Puttkamer advanced once more on Greiffenberg where Austrian hussars had been reported.
 Zieten then marched with his own detachment to Löwenberg.
 Puttkamer found that Greiffenberg was already occupied by 1,200 Austrian horse and Grenzers (part of Loudon’s light corps).
 He decided to wait for reinforcements.

 Early on August 16, Zieten arrived near Greiffenberg with his detachment.
 However, the Austrians had already evacuated the town.
 Later the same day, he was informed that the main Austrian army was marching on Zittau and that its vanguard had already reached Seidenberg (present-day Zawidów).
 In the evening, Zieten retired to Löwenberg.
-Zieten was reinforced by Wedell's and Krokow's (1 grenadier bn and 10 cuirassier sqns) detachments.
+Zieten was reinforced by Wedell's and Krockow's (1 grenadier bn and 10 cuirassier sqns) detachments.

 When Margrave Karl was informed of Daun's arrival at Zittau on August 17, he changed his dispositions.
 He sent forward his baggage and artillery train to Löwenberg under escort.
 Fouqué quit his camp at Halbstadt (present-day Jetřichov u Meziměstí) and moved to Grüssau (present-day Krzeszów).
-Jung-Krokow advanced to Freiburg (present-day Swiebodzice) with 15 sqns to escort the artillery train.
+Jung-Krockow advanced to Freiburg (present-day Swiebodzice) with 15 sqns to escort the artillery train.

 On August 20